pixijs/pixijs.com/docs/bug-bounty.md

 - The bounty amount is fixed and non-negotiable.
 - Abuse, spamming, or low-quality submissions may result in exclusion from the program.

-Here’s a polished version of that section with consistent tone, formatting, and improved clarity:

 ## Sponsoring Bounties